DimEvil/VISdatapaper/VIS-occurrences-paper.md

 * **Date of metadata creation**: 2013-12-20
 * **Hierarchy level**: Dataset

+The VIS Darwin Core Archives are a custom made SQL view on the original VIS SQL database which is in the custody of the Research Institute for Nature and Forest.
+The view only shows data that are accepted for publication.
+Fields given are: occurrenceID, type, languge, rights, rightsholmder, datasetID, institutionCode, collectionCode, datasetName, ownerInstitutionCode, basisOfRecord, informationWithheld, catalogNumber, recordedBy, individualCount, samplingProtocol, samplingEffort, eventDate, habitat, locationID, continent, waterBody, countryCode, verbatimLocality, verbatimLatitude, verbatimLongitude, verbatimCoordinateSystem, verbatimSRS, decimalLatitude, decimalLongitude, geodeticDatum, coordinateUncertaintyInMeters, identifiedBy, syntificName, Kingdom, taxonRank, scientificNameAuthorship, vernacularName, nomenclaturalCode

 ### Additional information

 Length and weight measurements of the individual fish, absence information, as well as abiotic data of the sampling points (pH, temperature, etc.) are available upon request.
 It would be much appreciated if you notify us of your use of this dataset for research or other purposes.